creightons/user-system/README.md

 - Create the SQLITE database `./make-db.sh` (Needs to be run from a Bash shell)

 - Run the application `./run.sh` (Needs to be run from a Bash shell)

+- Open a browser and go to localhost:5000 to open the app